These Bang Bang Shrimp Tacos are a healthier version of the Bonefish Grill favourite – you're gonna have these tacos on repeat, trust me!

 - Mix light mayo, sweet chili sauce and sriracha together.
 Set aside as the Bang Bang sauce.
 Heat olive oil in a large frying pan over med-high heat.

-- Toss shrimp in egg then coat in flour, then fry for 2-3 min per side until shrimp are crispy.
+- Toss shrimp in a large bowl with cornstarch, then shake off excess cornstarch from each shrimp as you add to a large skillet.
+Fry shrimp for 2 min per side until shrimp are crispy.
 Remove shrimp and let drain on a paper towel lined plate.
-Toss in Bang Bang sauce until well-coated.

 Comments & Reviews